anirudh-anil/dotfiles/README.md

 # Alacritty
 uses the [dracula](https://github.com/dracula/alacritty) theme for Alacritty

+# Kitty
+also uses the [dracula](https://github.com/dracula/kitty) theme.

 # mpd and ncmpcpp
 > [!NOTE]
-> additional configurations might be required in order to get things working, such as adding an audio output to the mpd config
+> additional configurations might be required in order to get things working, such as adding an audio output to the mpd config.<br>
+> here I am using PipeWire for audio

 # Neovim
 > [!IMPORTANT]